wmvolckmann/wmvolckmann.github.io/about/about.md

   r_text[4] = "Appeals to authority are always invalid.
 Just as with ad hominem, a statement for or against a position is neither weaker nor stronger depending on who is making the argument.
 As a corollary, offering no argument and simply highlighting the source of a statement is equivalent to making no argument.
 The whole point of science (and the motivation behind Enlightenment principles more generally) is to let the merits of logic, reason, and evidence do the talking, usurping the primacy of source.";

-  r_text[5] = "When purpose comes from a problem, a solution is an even bigger problem."
+  r_text[5] = "When someone's purpose comes from having a problem to solve, a solution can be an even bigger problem."

   r_text[6] = "I never worry about whether someone agrees with me or not.
 I do worry about whether someone will hate me for not agreeing."